MasterCruelty/gokart-data-hub/README.md

 * avg-time: average time during the race.
 * best-time(TIME) and avg-time(TIME): just for cute visualization of times but terrific to manage in python.

+The last info mentioned about data is a limit for the graphic visualization.
+That's because you're gonna see on the something like "54" or "54,2" instead of a more beautiful data such as "00:54:483".<br>
+<i>Any hint or help is appreciated, read more about contributing below on this readme.</i>

 # Usage
 Launch the program by typing the following command.